-My research has appeared or is forthcoming in the American Journal of Political Science, the Journal of Politics, the American Sociological Review, The Journal of Law and Economics, Urban Affairs Review, the Yale Law Journal, and the American Criminal Law Review.
+My research has appeared or is forthcoming in the American Journal of Political Science, the Journal of Politics, the American Sociological Review, Proceedings of the National Academy of Sciences, The Journal of Law and Economics, Urban Affairs Review, the Yale Law Journal, and the American Criminal Law Review.
 I am currently working on a book project charting the causes and consequences of the rise of progressive prosecutors in the United States.

 A CompStat meeting at the New York City Police Department.